-As of now, Chase Ultimate Rewards has 13 airline and hotel transfer partners — that includes nine airline partners and four hotel partners.
-They recently lost Korean Air SkyPass as a transfer partner (which was a big loss), though gained JetBlue TrueBlue as a partner.
+As of now, Chase Ultimate Rewards has 13 airline and hotel transfer partners — that includes ten airline partners and three hotel partners.

-How long does it take to transfer Chase Ultimate Rewards points?
+How long does it take to transfer Chase Ultimate Rewards points in April 2021?

 Below is a chart with how long it typically takes to transfer Ultimate Rewards points: